Skip to content

 Staggered spawn timing

 200ms stagger between cards.
-Testing whether choreographed entry reduces perceived complexity vs. simultaneous spawn.
+Testing whether choreographed entry reduces perceived complexity versus simultaneous spawn.

 Update flash system